 The Gish Gallup.
 Who knew?http://www.dailykos.com/story/2012/10/0 … ish-Gallop

-Thanks to the health care "reform" bill passed by Congress and signed into law by Barack Obama, American taxpayers are about to be hit with the largest tax increase in the history of the United States. ...
+Thanks to the health care "reform" bill passed by Congress and signed into law by Barack Obama, American taxpayers are about to be hit with the largest tax increase in the history of the United States.
+According to an analysis by the Congressional Joint Committee on Taxation ...